ivansg44/biof-501-project/README.md

 ### What happens after all comparisons are completed?

-Three heatmaps are generated for each segment, encoding the amount of SNP, insertion, and deletion mutations per 100 nucleotide positions along the length of the segment, found in each sample strain.
+After counting the mutations from the pairwise alignment outputs, the [`viz_alignment.py`][viz-align] scripts proceeds to generate three heatmaps for each segment, encoding the amount of SNP, insertion, and deletion mutations per 100 nucleotide positions along the length of the segment, found in each sample strain.
 The pandemic strain labels are colored red for clarity.

-FIGURE

 [`assets/reference-segment-lengths.json`][ref-segments-len] is used when binning the mutations per 100 nucleotide positions.
 This file can be automatically